-- Selected as Top Rated Attorney to Super Lawyers for Transportation Law, Personal Injury Defense and Civil Litigation Defense, 2015-2018
+- Selected as Top Rated Attorney to Super Lawyers for Transportation Law, Personal Injury Defense, and Civil Litigation Defense, 2015-2020

 - Bar Association of Baltimore City’s Presidential Award Recipient, 2016

-Tamara serves as General Counsel to the Maryland Retailers’ Association and is currently serving as Chair of the Transportation & Logistics Practice Group for USLAW.
-She is also a member of various professional organizations, including DRI: The Voice of the Defense Bar, where she served as Chair of the Trucking Law Committee (2012–2014), Vice Chair of the Trucking Law Committee (2010–2012) and Program Chair for the 2010 Trucking Law Seminar; Transportation Intermediaries Association (TIA); Transportation Lawyers Association (TLA), where she served as Chair of the Logistics and E-Commerce Committee and Representative at Large on the Executive Committee (2010–2012); and Trucking Industry Defense Association (TIDA).
+Tamara serves as General Counsel to the Maryland Retailers’ Association and served as the Chair of the Transportation & Logistics Practice Group for USLAW from 2018-2020 and currently serves on USLAW’s Board of Governors.
+She is also a member of various professional organizations, including DRI: The Voice of the Defense Bar, where she served as Chair of the Trucking Law Committee (2012–2014), Vice-Chair of the Trucking Law Committee (2010–2012) and Program Chair for the 2010 Trucking Law Seminar; Transportation Intermediaries Association (TIA); Transportation Lawyers Association (TLA), where she served as Chair of the Logistics and E-Commerce Committee and Representative at Large on the Executive Committee (2010–2012); and Trucking Industry Defense Association (TIDA).
 She is also a member of various bar associations including the Bar Association of Baltimore City and the Maryland State Bar Association.
 Tamara has served on the Board of Governors of the Maryland State Bar Association from 2007–2009.

 What Keeps You Up at Night, F&P’s Labor & Employment Seminar – November 2019

 Employers on the Hook: Liability for Acts of Others, USLAW Retail Exchange – October 2019